chloneda/vim-cheatsheet/resources/README_EN.md

-**[asyncrun.vim](https://github.com/skywind3000/asyncrun.vim)**：The plug-in uses the asynchronous mechanism of Vim 8 / NeoVim, allowing you to run shell commands in the background and display the results in Vim's Quickfix window in real time.
+**[asyncrun.vim](https://github.com/skywind3000/asyncrun.vim)**：The plug-in uses the asynchronous mechanism of Vim 8 / NeoVim, allowing you to run Shell commands in the background and display the results in Vim's Quickfix window in real time.

 ```bash
 :AsyncRun ls        # Run the command ls asynchronously and output the result to quickfix.
 Use :copen to view